 After each lead is properly scored, you can choose among lead scoring systems like BANT to qualify them and make sure you’re approaching the person with purchasing authority.

 The right lead scoring models can streamline your sales funnel.
-It lets your marketing and sales teams know which leads you can send directly to your sales team, and place the ones that aren’t ready in nurturing campaigns.
+It lets your marketing and sales teams know which leads you can send directly to your sales team, and place the ones not ready in nurturing campaigns.

 There’s no such thing as a universal lead scoring system for every company.
 A good lead scoring model is built with your ideal customer in mind.
 It should accurately score as many leads as possible in as little time as possible.